What’s Really Causing Bad Reviews for Ecommerce Businesses?

 Once a solution has been implemented it’s important to check to see if it is working.
 This is why it’s important to record how often you are getting bad reviews and what the bad review to good review ratio is.
 Then, after a suitable amount of time, you can go back and see precisely how effective your improvements have been.

 To make this as fair an analysis as possible we took the following steps.
 In total, we looked at 1000 reviews, 100 from each sector.

 We went down the list of each company in that sector, using a maximum of five from each company (to avoid one company skewing the results due to a particular floor in their operation).

-We discounted reviews where no reason was given, where there was a high chance that it was a user error or a nuisance review.
+We discounted reviews where no reason was given, where there was a high chance that it was a user error, where the review was very specific to the company (such as complaining about ATF rules) or an obvious nuisance review.